rapsoj/jitter-site/_posts/2023-07-09-g7-compliance.md

 # Key takeaways:

-* Fewer than two thirds of commitments made by leaders at past G7 commitments have been met in full
+* Fewer than two thirds of commitments made by leaders at past G7 summits have been met in full
 * An interactive AI-based tool was built using data from commitments made at past G7 summits
 * The tool determines the probability that each member nation will meet the commitments it makes at summits